-This special online ‘First Cut Lab’ is designed to assist three feature films (fiction/documentary) and one short film in the editing phase from Qatar or the MENA region.
-Film teams from Qatar will also be given the opportunity to apply with their short films in the editing phase.
-The main goal is to foster the artistic potential of the selected rough cuts and, at the same time, to increase the sales, festival and circulation potential of the completed films.
+This special online ‘First Cut Lab’ is designed to assist three feature films (fiction/documentary) from Qatar or the MENA region and one short film from Qatar in the editing phase.
+DFI grant recipients are also eligible to the Lab.
+The main goal is to foster the artistic potential of the selected rough cuts and, at the same time, to increase the sales, festival, and circulation potential of the completed films.

 Selected producer/director/editor teams will screen their full rough cut and be given expert feedback on their edit from three international film advisors (creative producers, festival programmers, sales agents, etc.) as well as tailor-made advice from a consultant editor.
 Participants will discuss their materials and receive productive inputs both in one-to-one meetings and in small groups via video-conferencing platforms.

-The Lab consists of a two-day workshop tailored individually to each project, preceded by a brief preparatory meeting.
+The lab consists of a one-day (for shorts) or two-day (for features) workshop tailored individually to each project, preceded by a brief preparatory meeting.
 At the end of the lab, creative teams are provided with a written memo report, that serves as guidance to further work on the edit and post-production of their films.
 Participants will be selected based on the strength of their films, vision and approach, as well as their previous work.

 - Project Dossier, including: